-- Hiring, retention, performance and compensation of the external auditor, including preapproval of nonaudit services to be provided by the auditor? - Understanding current Public Company Accounting Oversight Board (PCAOB) inspection report findings related to the external auditor and the potential implications of those with respect to the nature, timing and extent of auditors' procedures or related matters? - Monitoring PCAOB developments and their implications to the scope of the external audit (e.g., the PCAOB's current proposal to expand the auditor's obligation to plan and perform audit procedures to identify laws and regulations with which noncompliance could reasonably have a material effect on the financial statements and identify whether there is information indicating that such noncompliance has or may have occurred)? - Approving policies on hiring personnel from the external auditor (with an appropriate cooling-off period)? - Setting the tone for the company's relationship with the external auditor in preserving auditor objectivity, in part, through direct oversight of the audit relationship and evaluating the auditor's independence? - Evaluating the propriety of nonaudit services, including those provided in the environmental, social and governance (ESG) space when the auditor is attesting to ESG disclosures? - Meeting periodically with the lead audit partner(s) and the specialists (e.g., tax, IT, valuation, actuarial), used by the auditor, who contribute to the audit process and, when necessary, engaging in dialog outside of formal committee meetings? - Defining expectations regarding the nature and method of communication from the auditor, particularly critical audit matters (CAMs) for both the company and its industry? - Understanding the CAMs reported and whether they represent significant judgemental issues on which management and the auditor may not agree or if management may be applying aggressive accounting indicating an opportunity to streamline and improve the quality of the company's accounting and reporting processes?
+- Hiring, retention, performance and compensation of the external auditor, including preapproval of nonaudit services to be provided by the auditor? - Understanding current Public Company Accounting Oversight Board (PCAOB) inspection report findings related to the external auditor and the potential implications of those findings with respect to the nature, timing and extent of auditors' procedures or related matters affecting the audit process? - Monitoring PCAOB developments and their implications to the scope of the external audit? - Approving policies on hiring personnel from the external auditor (with an appropriate "cooling-off") period)? - Setting the tone for the company's relationship with the external auditor in preserving auditor objectivity, in part, through direct oversight of the audit relationship and evaluating the auditor's independence? - Evaluating the propriety of nonaudit services, including those provided in the environmental, social and governance (ESG) space when the auditor is attesting to ESG disclosures? - Meeting periodically with the lead audit partner(s) and the specialists (e.g., tax, IT, valuation, actuarial), as used by the auditor, who contribute to the audit process and, when necessary, engaging in dialogue outside of formal committee meetings? - Defining expectations regarding the nature and method of communication from the auditor, particularly critical audit matters (CAMs) for both the company and its industry? - Understanding the CAMs reported and whether they represent significant judgemental issues on which management and the auditor may not agree or if management may be applying aggressive accounting indicating an opportunity to streamline and improve the quality of the company's accounting and reporting processes?